Voultapher/sort-research-rs/writeup/unreasonable/text.md

 <img src="assets/scaling-d4-comp.webp" width=960 />

-For L3 sized inputs rust_std_stable can do ~660 million elements per second, implying the CPU spends ~7.4 cycles per element.
+For L3 sized inputs rust_std_unstable can do ~660 million elements per second, implying the CPU spends ~7.4 cycles per element.
 It does so without knowing anything about the input before processing it and is only able to establish a less than relationship between two elements.

-Since rust_std_stable does more memory accesses than the hash map approach it is affected more intensely by the increased latency of DRAM.
+Since rust_std_unstable does more memory accesses than the hash map approach it is affected more intensely by the increased latency of DRAM.

 ### Various generic algorithms